saracuriel/VP-Onboarding-Doc/vp/three_levels.rst

 	* - Description
 	  - Contributes to
 	  - Technology Requirements
-	  - Access condition options
+	  - Access Condition Options
-	  - Example Queries
+	  - Usage Scenarios
-	* - **At this level, a resource is identified based on remote queries regarding its characteristics and content, responding with yes/no or approximate record count information.
-The questions are answered against summary metadata and safe content of each catalogue/resource.**
+	* - **At this level, content can be queried based on specific characteristics such as disease IDs, ages, phenotypes and so on, responding with yes/no or approximate record count information.
+The goal of level 2 is still the discovery -and not the use- of the data.
+The questions are answered against summary metadata and safe content of each catalogue.**
-	  - Resource discoverability via controlled querying of catalogue/resource summary info and/or safe resource record data
+	  - Resource discoverability via controlled querying of catalogue summary info and/or safe record data
-	  - EJP RD Beacon v2 API implementation
+	  - EJP RD Beacon2 v2/individual's API endpoint
-	  - Open or authenticated user access, as per the preference of each resource
+	  - Open or authenticated user access, as per preference
 	  - ‎ ‎
-	* - **Level 2 – Querying at the catalogue/resource level**
+	* - **Level 2 – Querying at the catalogue level**
-	  - Involves answering queries based on the summary level metadata of RD resources
+	  - Involves answering queries based on the the summary metadata about the catalog.
-	  - EJP RD queryable metadata
+	  - EJP RD Beacon2 v2/individual's API endpoint
 	  - Open user access
 	  - Is the catalogue associated with the Marfan syndrome [ordo:Orphanet_558]?
-	* - **Level 2 - Querying at safe-record level**
+	* - **Level 2 - Privacy-preserving queries at record level**
-	  - Entails answering queries based on individual records of resource data.
+	  - Entails answering queries based on individual patient records within the catalog.
-	  - EJP RD queryable data (obfuscated record data)
+	  - EJP RD Beacon2 v2/individual's API endpoint
-	  - Open or authenticated user access, as per the preference of each resource
+	  - Open or authenticated user access, as per preference
-	  - Find resources based upon how many patients have Autosomal recessive polycystic kidney disease [ORPHA:731] and had symptom onset before 8 years old?
+	  - Discovery of catalogs based on the existence of a cohort of patients of interest (patients that match query parameters such as disease codes, ages and so on) in sufficient numbers.
+For instance: Find catalogs based upon how many patients have Autosomal recessive polycystic kidney disease and had symptom onset before 8 years old.
+Is there an appropriate registry in my country to which collected information about certain patients should be donated?
+Within a certain registry, how many patients match less than 10 years old Duchene muscular dystrophy with gastrointestinal disorders?

 | `Level 3 - Data analysis <https://vp-onboarding-doc.readthedocs.io/en/latest/level_2/index.html>`_
-| **Prerequisite: Level 1 connectivity**
+| **Prerequisite: Level 1 connectivity.
+Optional level 2 connectivity.**

 .. list-table::
 	:widths: 20 20 20 20 20